High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Simulation study

 \section{Simulation study}

 We investigated the performance of the methods described above with a Monte Carlo simulation study.
-Following a similar procedure to that employed by \cite{collinsEtAl:2001}, we generated $S = 1000$ samples of $n = 200$ units while varying two experimental factors: the number of variables in the dataset, $p \in \{50, 500\}$, and the proportion of missing cases on each of $t$ variables, $pm \in \{0.1, 0.3\}$.
+Following a similar procedure to that employed by \cite{collinsEtAl:2001}, we generated $S = 1000$ samples of $n = 200$ units while varying two experimental factors: the number of variables in the data set, $p \in \{50, 500\}$, and the proportion of missing cases on each of the incomplete variables, $pm \in \{0.1, 0.3\}$.
 Table \ref{tab:condExp1} summarizes the four resulting crossed conditions.

 We chose the values of $n$ and $p$ to reflect extreme dimensionality situations that would tease apart the relative strengths and weaknesses of the imputation methods considered here.
 Nonetheless, we selected these values to be somewhat plausible for real-world social scientific studies.
 Consider, for example, that a typical EVS wave has around 55,000 observations and 250 items in its questionnaire.
 Therefore, data structures similar to those in both our low- and high-dimensional conditions could arise by taking reasonable subsets of EVS data (potentially over several waves).
 As for the levels of $pm$, we chose the lower level to match the 10\% of missing cases that is typical of variables in EVS data.
 We also included a more extreme level to create more challenging---but still realistic---conditions for the imputation methods.
 For every iteration, we imposed missing values on six target items, and then we used all missing data treatment methods described above to obtain estimates of the means, variances, and covariances of these incomplete variables.